-Dry eye describes a condition when the eye is unable to produce tears properly or produce tears of a suitable consistency.
+Dry eye describes a condition when the eye is unable to produce tears properly, or tears evaporate too quickly.

-People with dry eye may experience a stinging or burning sensation in their eye, or feel as if something is caught in their eye.
+People with dry eye may experience a stinging or burning sensation in their eyes or feel as if something is caught in their eyes.
 The affected eye may be red and painful or emit a stringy discharge.

 There are a number of home remedies and lifestyle changes that can reduce symptoms of dry eye and prevent the condition.
 This article will look at both, along with medical treatments for when home remedies do not help.

 Applying warm compresses to the eyes and then gently washing the eyelids using baby shampoo can help release the oil in the tear glands.
-This improves the quality of tears.
+This improves the quality of tears if you have blepharitis.

 In cold weather, using a bedside humidifier at night and adding a humidifier to a furnace can help to introduce some moisture back into the dry air.

-If dry eye is caused by medication, the doctor will prescribe an alternative medicine that does not list dry eye as a side effect.
+If dry eye is caused by medication, doctors may prescribe an alternative medication that does not list dry eye as a side effect.

-However, if dry eye symptoms are caused by a disease, the doctor will attempt to treat the underlying cause.
+However, if dry eye symptoms are caused by a disease, doctors will attempt to treat the underlying cause.

 Xiidra blocks the action of a molecule that scientists believe is associated with dry eye-related inflammation.
 However, the manufacturers note that the “exact mechanism of action of [the drug] in dry eye disease is not known.”